How to Disguise A Security Camera

 4. Hide Security Cameras Near Trees or Bushes

 Another idea for hiding a camera outdoors is to place it near trees or bushes.
-The leaves can be good camouflage to hide the camera in plain sight.
-You can also paint the camera dark green (if you’re up for it) so that it’ll blend into the surrounding bushes and leaves.
+The leaves can make for excellent camouflage by covering the camera’s body without drawing attention.
+You can also paint the camera dark green (if you’re up for it) so it blends into the surrounding bushes and leaves.

 5. Put Hidden Security Cameras Behind Glass Window

-For indoor solutions, installing a mini camera by a glass window is common practice.
-Hidden behind curtains and just mounted on a covered windowsill will make a perfect spot for a hidden indoor camera.
-Although it sounds easily noticeable, burglars would still take quite some time to find the security camera in this kind of location.
+For indoor solutions, installing a mini camera near a glass window is common practice.
+Hidden behind curtains and mounted on a covered windowsill will make a perfect spot for a hidden indoor camera.
+Although it sounds easily noticeable, this is also an excellent option for hidden cameras at a commercial building—burglars would still take quite some time to find business security cameras in this kind of location.

-Hiding a security camera is not really that difficult and you typically don’t need a well-structured plan on where to put it.
+Hiding a security camera doesn’t have to be difficult.
+You typically don’t need a well-structured plan on where to put it.
 If you are not a fan of planning, know that you can easily camouflage a security camera within these ordinary objects in your home:

 - Desk plants